Researchers identify dozens of words that accidentally trigger Amazon Echo speakers

 LeakyPick — which the researchers claim is 94% accurate at detecting speech traffic — works for both devices that use a wakeword and those that don’t, like security cameras and smoke alarms.
 In the case of the former, it’s preconfigured to prefix probes with known wakewords and noises (e.g., “Alexa,” “Hey Google”), and on the network level, it looks for “bursting,” where microphone-enabled devices that don’t typically send much data cause increased network traffic.
 A statistical probing step serves to filter out cases where bursts result from non-audio transmissions.

 To identify words that might mistakenly trigger a voice recording, LeakyPick uses all words in a phoneme dictionary with the same or similar phoneme count compared with actual wakewords.
 (Phonemes are the perceptually distinct units of sound in a language that distinguish one word from another, such as p, b, d, and t in the English words pad, pat, bad, and bat.)
-It also verbalizes random words from a simple English word list.
+LeakyPick also verbalizes random words from a simple English word list.

-The researchers tested LeakyPick with an Echo Dot, a Google Home, a HomePod, a Netatmo Welcome and Presence, a Nest Protect, and a Hive Hub 360, and Hive View to evaluate its performance.
+The researchers tested LeakyPick with an Echo Dot, a Google Home, a HomePod, a Netatmo Welcome and Presence, a Nest Protect, and a Hive Hub 360, using a Hive View to evaluate its performance.
 After creating baseline burst and statistical probing data sets, they monitored the eight devices’ live traffic and randomly selected a set of 50 words out of the 1,000 most-used words in the English language combined with a list of known wakewords of voice-activated devices.
-Then, they had users in three households interact with the three smart speakers — the Echo Dot, HomePod, and Google Home — over a period of 52 days.
+Then they had users in three households interact with the three smart speakers — the Echo Dot, HomePod, and Google Home — over a period of 52 days.

 The team measured LeakyPick’s accuracy by recording timestamps of when the devices began listening for commands, taking advantage of indicators like the LED ring around the Echo Dot.
-A light sensor enabled LeakyPick to mark each time the devices were activated, while a 3-Watt speaker connected to the Pi via an amplifier generated sound and a Wi-Fi USB dongle captured network traffic.
+A light sensor enabled LeakyPick to mark each time the devices were activated, while a 3-watt speaker connected to the Pi via an amplifier generated sound and a Wi-Fi USB dongle captured network traffic.

 In one experiment intended to test LeakyPick’s ability to identify unknown wakewords, the researchers configured the Echo Dot to use the standard “Alexa” wakeword and had LeakyPick play different audio inputs, waiting for two seconds to ensure the smart speaker “heard” the input.
 According to the researchers, the Echo Dot “reliably” reacted to 89 words across multiple rounds of testing, some of which were phonetically very different than “Alexa,” like “alachah,” “lechner,” and “electrotelegraphic.”